 - Tax returns including any filed during the proceedings

-Paying Back Debt Under Chapter 13 Bankruptcy
+Debt Repayment Under Chapter 13 Bankruptcy

 You may face several unforeseen circumstances and further financial hardships as you pay off your debt, even if you’re under Chapter 13 bankruptcy.
 But this doesn’t mean the plan dissolves if you can no longer make the same payments.

-That said, there are still downsides to declaring chapter 13 bankruptcy.
+That said, there are still downsides to declaring Chapter 13 bankruptcy.
 While it won’t stay on your credit report forever, your credit score will drop significantly, making it difficult to apply for new lines of credit.
-You also only get one chance at creating a sticking to your repayment plan with chapter 13.
-If you aren’t able to keep up, you risk losing all the assets you may have been trying to protect by filing for chapter 13.
+You also only get one chance at creating a sticking to your repayment plan with Chapter 13.
+If you aren’t able to keep up, you risk losing all the assets you may have been trying to protect by filing for Chapter 13.

 Chapter 13 Bankruptcy can stay on your credit report for up to seven years.
 But as long as you make timely payments as agreed under your plan, your credit score would gradually improve.
 In any case, however, any form of bankruptcy should be a last resort.